There’s a hilarious meme out there about the miscommunication between how a customer describes the product they want and what finally gets delivered.

 What Is A Product Requirements Document (PRD)?

 Simply put, a product requirements document details the features and functionality that must be included in a specific product release.
 It’s a crucial reference point for all teams involved in designing and developing a particular product.
+It's also essential for informing the product roadmap.

 Business analysts may create a Functional Requirements Document detailing what happens when a user interacts with the system, including wireframes to show the product design.